-“To build a better future worldwide through full and effective participation of women and girls in all aspects of Science, Technology, Engineering, and Mathematics.”
+The mission of INWES is “To build a better future worldwide through the full and effective participation of women and girls in all aspects of Science, Technology, Engineering, and Mathematics.”

 INWES is a global network of organizations of women in Science, Technology, Engineering and Mathematics (STEM), reaching over 60 countries worldwide.
-INWES is a not-for-profit corporation governed by a Board of Directors consisting of Directors representing organization, corporate, University/Institute, and individual memberships.
+INWES is a not-for-profit corporation governed by a Board of Directors consisting of Directors representing organizational and individual memberships.

 In July 2002, the International Conference of Women Engineers and Scientists (ICWES12) delegates supported the creation of the International Network of Women Engineers and Scientists (INWES).
 The vote from representatives of 30 countries was unanimous.
 The following April 2003, INWES was incorporated as a non-profit corporation under the laws of Canada.

 In November 2007, the INWES Educational and Research Institute was formed to advance education in the fields of STEM and to expand the reach of INWES through funding of special projects.

 In April 2008, INWES became an official NGO partner of the operational type with UNESCO.
 This partnership involves dynamic cooperation to help women and girls worldwide to have access to education, especially in Science and Engineering.